mantl/mantl/vagrant/README.rst

 Simply run ``vagrant up``.
 If you'd like to customize your build futher, you can create a vagrant-config.yml file in the project's root directory with variables as defined in the "Variables" section below.
+To mounta shared folder with any version of VirtualBox You need to install VBoxGuestAdditions.
+You also need to install a plugin to compile these at .vagrant up' time.
+``vagrant plugin install vagrant-vbguest``

 Variables
 ---------